agda/agda/doc/user-manual/language/record-types.lagda.rst

      .Pair.fst → 7
      .Pair.snd → 8

-Bindings in the ``record where`` style of record expression have the semantics of let-bindings: for example, they may refer to each other, but they may not be recursive.
-Statements that open a module and are also legal in let expressions are used to define the values of fields as well, with two notable changes from their usual
-semantics:

- - a ``using`` clause is mandatory (it may be empty, if all relevant names come from a ``renaming`` clause)
- - names imported inside the ``record where`` fully shadow names outside the ``record where``, instead of being ambiguous

 If you use the ``constructor`` keyword, you can also use the named constructor to define elements of the record type: